-Any course that began as an in-person course that transitioned to online should be entered as “RC-Regular Course” (p.26 of the TMDSAS Application Handbook).
+Any course that began as an in-person course that transitioned to online should be entered as “RC-Regular Course” (p.26 of the TMDSAS Application Guide).

 How does TMDSAS update the schools of any changes in my application?

-Appendix C in the TMDSAS Application Handbook outlines which sections can be updated after you submit your application.
+Appendix C in the TMDSAS Application Guide outlines which sections can be updated after you submit your application.
 Some sections, such as test scores, are updated after TMDSAS receives new information.